vignesh1507/Curse_Cloak/README.md

 ### Prerequisites

-- Google Chrome installed on your machine.
+- Google Chrome installed on your local machine.

 ### Installation